 Laundry rooms are provided in the basement of the suite style buildings, on the first floor of the corridor buildings, on each floor in University Commons and in each townhouse.
 These rooms are open and available 24 hours a day.
 Laundry facilities are included in the room rate and require no currency to operate.
-Availability of the machines can be viewed at www. laundryview.com.
 These facilities are to be used by resident students only.
 Students should stay in the laundry room while they are using the machines.
 The University is not responsible for lost or stolen items.